-The mission of the Storm Water division is to provide for the health, safety, and welfare of the community by protecting and preserving the fragile and finite environment by applying best management practices to the collection, treatment, and discharge of storm water.
+The mission of the Stormwater Division is to provide for the health, safety, and welfare of the community by protecting and preserving our fragile and finite environment as we apply best management practices to the collection, treatment, and discharge of stormwater.

 The City of South Salt Lake is a member of the Storm Water Coalition.
-Click HERE to visit their website which offers great information for residents.
+Click HERE to visit their website which offers informative facts and tips.

 FAQ About Storm Water

-Q: Is there a difference between a storm sewer and sanitary sewer?
+Q: Is there a difference between the stormwater system and the sanitary sewer system?

 A: YES.
-The sanitary sewer and the storm sewer are two completely separate systems.
+The sanitary sewer system and the stormwater system are two completely separate systems.
 The sewer system, or sanitary wastewater system, takes all household waste from toilets, showers and sinks, and routes it through your plumbing system into a water treatment facility.
-Once there, it receives 3 levels of filtration treatment before being discharged to waterways in the U.S. The storm water system, on the other hand, was intended to route rainwater off the streets during a heavy storm, but unfortunately takes all urban runoff with it.
+Once there, it receives 3 levels of filtration treatment before being discharged to waterways.
+The stormwater system, on the other hand, was intended to route rainwater off the streets during a heavy storm, but unfortunately takes all urban runoff with it.
 Chemicals, trash and debris from lawns, parking lots and streets, either intentionally or accidentally spilled, goes straight into storm water drainage, which eventually ends up in the Jordan River and the Great Salt Lake.

-Q: Environment: Plants and animals living along the storm water routes may become sick or die from contact with storm water pollution.
+A: Environment: Plants and animals living along the waterways where stormwater discharges may become sick or die from contact with stormwater pollution.

 A: Neighborhoods: Clogged catch basins significantly decrease the quality of life in many neighborhoods throughout Salt Lake County.
 These "nests" of trash and debris can attract rats and cockroaches, create foul odors, and clog the storm drain system affecting neighborhood aesthetics and property values, and may cause local flooding.